jrosaraices/nonequilibrium-vtr/numerical_results/sheared_particle/README.md

 - a `dict` with the plotted data in a `numpy.NDArray`, whether it be an *xy* dataset for the curves in Fig. 1 or basis function amplitudes for the heatmaps in Fig. 2; and
 - a `dict` of plotting arguments passed to `matplotlib.axes.Axes.plot` to plot each curve in the panel.

-Panels generated with these scripts were separately saved and manually arranged in a vector graphics editor to generate Figs. 1-2.
+Panels generated with these scripts were separately stored and manually arranged in a vector graphics editor to form Figs. 1-2.